 This monetization push comes as OpenAI scrambles to build what it hopes will become a thriving AI-powered creator economy.
 The company has been steadily rolling out social features like clip stitching and leaderboards to keep users engaged and generating content.
 But it's the controversial 'cameos' feature that's generating the most buzz - and legal headaches.

 Cameos let users create deepfake avatars of themselves, others, and original characters that can be shared across the platform.
 The feature has already sparked trademark lawsuits and flooded Sora with questionable content featuring everyone from Pikachu to SpongeBob.
-Even more troubling were the that forced to rethink its hands-off approach to copyright and content moderation.
+Even more troubling were the disrespectful deepfake videos of public figures like Martin Luther King Jr. that forced OpenAI to rethink its hands-off approach to copyright and content moderation.